mattva01/schooltool/src/schooltool/requirement/README.txt

 Requirement API
 ===============

-Requirements are used to descibe an academic accomplishment.
+Requirements are used to describe an academic accomplishment.

   >>> from schooltool.requirement import interfaces, requirement